coredns/coredns/plugin/tsig/README.md

 ## Name

-*tsig* - validate incoming TSIG signed requests and sign responses.
+*tsig* - define TSIG keys, validate incoming TSIG signed requests and sign responses.

 ## Description

+With *tsig*, you can define CoreDNS's TSIG secret keys.
+Using those keys, *tsig* validates incoming TSIG requests and signs responses to those requests.
+It does not itself sign requests outgoing from CoreDNS; it is up to the respective plugins sending those requests to sign them using the keys defined by *tsig*.

-With *tsig*, you can define a set of TSIG secret keys for validating incoming TSIG requests and signing responses.
-It can also require that imcoming requests be signed for certain query types, refusing requests that do not comply.
+The *tsig* plugin can also require that incoming requests be signed for certain query types, refusing requests that do not comply.

 ## Syntax